What is earnest money for?

 The failed offer

-Here’s a tough scenario: you lose your job and can’t secure a mortgage.
+Here’s a tough scenario: You lose your job and can’t get a mortgage after your offer is accepted.
 If you don’t set a financing contingency, you might lose your earnest money.
-But with one, you may recover the deposit and regroup without financial stress.
+But if you do, you may recover the deposit and regroup without financial stress.
 Make sure to always carefully read your purchase agreement.